 At GPS Pools, we carry three different brands of gas and propane heaters to ensure you’re able to have the pool experience you’ve always wanted.

 The Pentair MasterTemp Low Gas is an eco-friendly and ultra-high performance product.
 It offers best in class energy efficiency, convenience, and reliability.
 On top of performance, it’s super-quiet operation won’t intrude on your backyard experience.
 Additionally, with its digital capabilities, your pool or spa can be the perfect temperature at the push of a button.

 Hayward Universal H-Series Gas Heater

 You have 250K or 400K BTU to choose from with the Hayward Universal H-Series Gas Heaters we carry.
-These heaters are environmentally friendly due in part to their hydraulic design that significantly reduces the circulation pump run time.
-Since the flow is well managed, the Hayward gas heater is resistant to chemical corrosion and salt water.
+These models are environmentally friendly due in part to their hydraulic design that significantly reduces the circulation pump run time.
+Since the flow is well managed, this Hayward unit is resistant to chemical corrosion and salt water.
 It can even tolerate modern salt-based electronic chlorination systems.

 Rheem Digital Propane Heater